 Add Vertical Elements

-To add depth and interest to your cottage garden, consider including some vertical elements, like trellises, arbors, or obelisks.
+To add depth and interest to your old country garden, consider including some vertical elements, like trellises, arbors, or obelisks.

 These can provide support for climbing plants and create a sense of height and structure within the garden.